 "Take 5" will empower you with the knowledge, resources and inspiration to do something that enriches you, your family, or your community.

 And the best part: you are an important part of the show.
-"Take 5" is made up of four hosts – and you, the audience!
+"Take 5" is made up of a team of hosts – and you, the audience!
 Be part of the real-time, on-air conversation by texting (206) 448-4545.
 Join the 5 Hive Facebook Group to be part of our digital community of people who want to do good.
 You might even get invited to be on the show live, via FaceTime or Google Hangout.

 Whether you’re a curious newbie in Seattle or a proud, long-time resident of Western Washington, "Take 5" wants to help you feel more connected and a part of something bigger here in this incredible place you call home.